Blendify/blender-manual/blender_docs/manual/data_system/files/import_export.rst

 .. hint::

-   If you are not interested in technical details, a good rule of thumb for selecting import/export formates for your project is:
+   If you are not interested in technical details, a good rule of thumb for selecting import/export formats for your project is:

    Use :abbr:`STL (STereoLithography)`
       if you intend to import/export the files for CAD software.